Student Research Programs

-The following programs are available for CSULB undergraduate students.
+The following programs are available for CSULB undergraduate and graduate students.

 The CSULB BUILD Program offers intensive research training opportunities for undergraduate students interested in pursuing a career in health-related research.
 Health-related research uses innovative methods to examine the cause, diagnosis, prevention and treatment of diseases to improve health and well-being.
 It is conducted across a number of different disciplines (e.g., engineering and the behavioral, biological, clinical, physical, public health and social sciences) and can include basic, applied and translational approaches to studying several health issues.
 Funded by the National Institutes of Health (NIH), BUILD is committed to providing exceptional research and skills training to the next generation of scientists in order to advance scientific knowledge and technology contributing to the improvement of every individual's health in the U.S., as well as around the world.

 Sponsored by the NSF Foundation the goal of CSULB LSAMP is to enhance math and science skills for minority students majoring in science, technology, mathematics and engineering to enable them to successfully complete their academic degree program towards careers in the STEM disciplines.
 This program involves a cooperative effort between CSULB and Cerritos College, and includes a three-week summer workshop designed to prepare students for enrollment in calculus during the upcoming academic year and to support student involvement in activities that enhance graduate school readiness.

 Funded by the NIH, the MARC program aims to increase the number of well-trained students from underrepresented groups who enter research careers in biomedicine.
 Biomedical research is broadly defined to include biology, microbiology, physiology and kinesiology, biochemistry, neuropsychology, immunology, genetics and molecular biology, behavior, mathematics, anthropology, chemistry, bioengineering and biophysics.